St Augustine's, Kilburn: In popular culture

 The interior of St Augustine's Church was used in the filming of Young Sherlock Holmes (1985), for the church of the Reverend Duncan Nesbitt (played by Donald Eccles).
 In the scene, Nesbitt is hit by a poison dart, and begins hallucinating about one of the stained glass figures (a knight) coming alive and trying to kill him.
-This knight is noted for being the first fully photorealistic CGI-animated character in any feature film.
+This knight is noted for being the first fully photorealistic animated character in any feature film.

+St Augustine's Church was used to portray a New York church in the movie Highlander, for a scene in which Macleod (Christopher Lambert) and the Kurgan (Clancy Brown) meet on "holy ground" prior to their final battle.

+The interior of St. Augustine’s Church was used in the 2024 Netflix Series Black Doves as the location for a meeting between Helen Webb (Keira Knightley) and Reed (Sarah Lancashire) that took place in the gallery during a Christmas Midnight Mass while the choir sang Once in Royal David’s City.